S03D4-164/Hiryu/README.md

 # Hiryu
-Visualize tool for mainly threat analysis
+Visualization tool for mainly threat analysis

+## Introduction
+I created this tool to organize APT campaign information and to visualize relations of IOC.

+There are already some great tools such as Maltego, MANTIS Framework created by siemense...

+Hiryu is less powerful than these tools, however, it can store mostly schemaless node and relation on local DB, and can use Neo4j GraphDB as backend.

 ## Quick Start
 1. Install and Start Neo4j

-  Please read "Installing Neo4j" on neo4j.com.
+  Download Neo4j (I tested only Community edition) from neo4j.com and read "Installing Neo4j" carefully.

 2. Install Python Package

   Set up virtualenv and install python packages.
       # Create virtualenv and activate
       $ virtualenv venv
       $ cd venv